-Anyone’s who’s ever been pricked by the thorn of a rose or suffered through a bout of poison ivy knows plants aren’t as passive and defenseless as they appear to be.
-Like the rest of life on earth, plants have evolved over time.
-Developing complex methods to fend off attacks has no doubt played an essential role in the evolutionary trajectory of plants.
-Professor of biology, Dr. Daniel Ballhorn is a chemical ecologist interested in the interactions between plants, insect herbivores, mutualistic and pathogenic microbes and effects of abiotic factors on those interactions.
-The study of such interactions can lead to discoveries and insights valuable to numerous industries and drive the development of green technologies and sustainable practices.
+Anyone's who's ever been pricked by the thorn of a rose or suffered through a bout of poison ivy knows plants aren't as passive and defenseless as they appear to be.
+Like the rest of life on earth, plants have evolved.
+Developing complex methods to fend off attacks has undoubtedly played an essential role in the evolutionary trajectory of plants.
+Professor of biology, Dr. Daniel Ballhorn, is a chemical ecologist interested in the interactions between plants, insect herbivores, mutualistic and pathogenic microbes, and effects of abiotic factors on those interactions.
+The study of such interactions can lead to discoveries and insights valuable to numerous industries and drive green technologies and sustainable practices.

 According to Dr. Ballhorn, plants have developed two methods for defending themselves.
 The direct method of defense is chemical: the production of secondary metabolites.
-One such defense employed by thousands of plant species is cyanogenesis, the ability to produce the highly toxic compound hydrogen cyanide.
-An insect attacks, eating the plant.
+One such defense employed by thousands of plant species is cyanogenesis, producing the highly toxic compound hydrogen cyanide—an insect attacks, eating the plant.
 The plant then releases hydrogen cyanide and kills the insect.
-In their battle against insect herbivores, plants release volatile organic compounds (VOCs) that can kill, repel, and even cause disruption in the larval development of insects.
+In their battle against insect herbivores, plants release volatile organic compounds (VOCs) that can kill, repel, and even cause disruption in insects' larval development.

 In addition to direct defenses, plants also act indirectly.
-The lima bean, a species Dr. Ballhorn’s research has focused on, along with the direct defense of cyanogenesis, has various indirect defense mechanisms that vary in different populations.
+The lima bean, a species Dr. Ballhorn's research has focused on, and the direct defense of cyanogenesis have various indirect defense mechanisms that vary in different populations.